sohilaehab25/coffee-club/README.md

 # Cafe Application ☕

-A web-based platform for managing a cozy cafe's menu, orders, and customer interactions.
-The application features a feminine and cute UI/UX design, an admin dashboard for menu and order management, and an AI-powered chatbot for customer support.
+A web-based platform for managing a cozy cafe's menu, orders, and customer interactions. an admin dashboard for menu and order management, and an AI-powered chatbot for customer support.

 > **Note**: This project is currently in development.
 Some features are still being implemented or planned for future releases.